mtorres253/mtorres253.github.io/chapt-4/index.md

 For example, after initially being diagnosed with a serious illness, one may find that a few glasses of wine every night helps them manage the enormous sense of feeling overwhelmed and provide some relief from sitting with so much uncertainty, but over time, if that person turns to the same strategy night after night, not only is the stressor not being addressed but the coping strategy may bring its own set of problems and stressors.
 Escape strategies can be useful if utilized carefully and with the goal of eventually learning to face the distressing thought, event or feeling.

 Shifting away from a distraction coping strategies we have learned to rely on, can be particularly challenging at first.
-Initially, the stress will go up and the present focused strategies bill provide limited comfort, but over time that will start to shift.
+Initially, the stress will go up and the present focused strategies will provide limited comfort, but over time that will start to shift.

-There will always be stressors, but they way you deal with them can be a choice.
+There will always be stressors, but they way we deal with them can be a choice.
 The more we practice coping strategies, the more it becomes second nature.

 <hr/>
 # Practice